craftercms/docs/source/new-ia/by-role/developer/templated/adding-experience-builder.rst

      - Optional as it defaults to :ref:`modePreview <newIa-printIfPreview>` FreeMarker context variable.
 When isAuthoring=false, in context editing is skipped all together.
 Meant for running in production.
    * - props
      - JS object string
      - This is passed directly to the JavaScript runtime.
 Though it should be passed to the macro as a string, the contents of the string should be a valid JavaScript object.
-Use it to configure/customize Crafter's JavaScript libraries initialization.
+Use it to configure/customize Crafter's JavaScript SDK initialization.

 Examples